plone/volto/docs/source/configuration/validation.md

 })
 ```

-You should specify the `widget` in the JSON schema of the block, or as additional data in the content type definition.
+The following example shows how to specify the `widget` in the content type definition in the schema hints in the backend using `frontendOptions`.
-Content types also can specify the `widget` to be used using the schema hints in the backend in the `frontendOptions`:
+The validation engine  will behave the same, applying the `urlValidator` method validator for the content type field `customField` in the previous example.

 ```python
 from plone.supermodel import model